mesosphere/dcos-docs-site/pages/1.11/installing/production/deploying-dcos/installation/index.md

 excerpt: Installation process to create DC/OS clusters
 ---

-A DC/OS installation process requires a Bootstrap node, Master node, Public Agent node, and a Private Agent node.
-You can view [nodes](/1.11/overview/concepts/#node) documenation for more information.
+The DC/OS installation process requires a Bootstrap node, Master node, Public Agent node, and a Private Agent node.
+You can view the [nodes](/1.11/overview/concepts/#node) documentation for more information.

 This method is used to install production ready DC/OS that can be upgraded.
 Using this method, you can package the DC/OS distribution and connect to every node manually to run the DC/OS installation commands.
-This installation method is recommended if you want to integrate with an existing system or if you don’t have SSH access to your cluster.
+This installation method is recommended if you want to integrate with an existing system or if you do not have SSH access to your cluster.

 # Installation process